Rebecca Morelle

-Rebecca Sabrina Morelle (born 8 December 1978) is a British science journalist, former BBC News global science correspondent and currently BBC News Science Editor.
+Rebecca Sabrina Morelle is a British science journalist, former BBC News global science correspondent and currently BBC News Science Editor.

 Early life

-She attended Goffs School (now Goffs Academy) in Cheshunt in Borough of Broxbourne, south-east Hertfordshire.
+Morelle attended Goffs School (now Goffs Academy) in Cheshunt in Borough of Broxbourne, south-east Hertfordshire.

 Career

 Morelle graduated from Oxford University in July 2001, with a first class degree in chemistry, and then worked as senior press officer at the Science Media Centre.

 In late 2005, Morelle was the first recipient of the Ivan Noble Bursary at BBC News.